5 min read

 An aggressive leader is focused on getting their own way.
 They use manipulation, fear and blame.
 Self-interest and a need for power underlies their communication style.

-While an assertive leader prioritises achieving optimal work outcomes.
+While An assertive leader prioritises achieving optimal work outcomes.
 They handle situations with objectivity and show respect for others' perspectives.
 They are always focused on finding the right solution that is best for all.

 But when a leader worries about being aggressive, they slide down the scale into passive leadership.
 It all stems from a need to people-please - so they ask vague questions, in the hope the other person will interpret what they really mean.
 They fear signs of resistance, so they apologise or tip-toe around their reports hoping not to upset them.